whatnaut96/ekso-cli/README.md

 # ekso
-ekso is a deterministic, distributed procedure runner over SSH
+ekso is a deterministic, remote/distributed procedure runner over SSH

 It allows you to define ordered procedures composed of tasks and execute them across multiple hosts using explicit concurrency strategies.